IVF and ICSI

 Initially the eggs are microscopic in size, but they grow into follicles (fluid filled sacs) which can be seen clearly on ultrasound scans.

 We routinely monitor the development of the follicles using vaginal ultrasound scans.
-The follicles will almost be mature after 7-12 days of the injections, at which point the woman stops her stimulation drugs and we give a carefully-timed trigger injection called hCG (human chorionic gonadotropin).
+The follicles will almost be mature after 7-12 days of the injections (sometimes longer), at which point the woman stops her stimulation drugs and we give a carefully-timed trigger injection called hCG (human chorionic gonadotropin).
 This injection is usually given at night with the egg collection being performed 36 hours later in the morning.

 3. Egg and Sperm Collection

-This is a minor surgical procedure carried out using ultrasound guidance and with the presence of a Senior Consultant Anaesthetist to administer sedation and pain relief intravenously during the procedure.
+This is a minor surgical procedure carried out using ultrasound guidance.
+Pain relief is provided intravenously during the procedure.

 Egg collection is performed 36 hours after the hCG trigger injection.